ShengranHu/shengranhu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Department of Computer Science, University of British Columbia
+subtitle: University of British Columbia

 profile:
   align: right